buddhist-uni/buddhist-uni.github.io/_courses/buddhism.md

 This course assumes English language proficiency.

 ### Time Commitment
-This is a self-paced course, which is estimated to take about 6 weeks to complete depending on your reading pace.
+This is a self-paced course, which is estimated to take a few months to complete depending on your reading pace.

 ## Course Outline
 ### Introduction